MartinHeroux/pandoc_article_template/manuscript.md

 \newpage

 # Abstract
-**Purpose.** If journal requires abstract sections, these can be included and made bold by including double asterisks `**<section_name>**` before and after each header.
+**Purpose.** If journal requires abstract sections, these can be included and made bold by including double asterisks `**section_name**` before and after each header.
 If these are not needed, simply do not include them, simple.
 **Methods.** Because of our selected font, we can easily include special characters directly into our markdown file and these will be rendered properly.
 This provides some motivation to find a text editor that has a good *character map* plugin.
 Personally, I have grown rather fond of the Atom editor, which has a `character-map` plugin that does the trick. by clicking on a hotkey, `Alt-l`, I can type the name of the symbol I am looking and it is inserted into my document.
 **Results.** So lets say I just pressed `Alt-l` and typed `plusminus`.
 The item at the top of the list would be `±`, as expected.
 I hit `Enter` and it is inserted into my document.
 This makes it easy to say that, on average, my level of frustration drafting a manuscript has decreased by 77% ± 4% since learning about Markdown and Pandoc.
 Also, scientific papers always sound fancier when you use Greek letters.
 So I will search for the letter `beta`, which gives me the special character β.
 Also, because Pandoc converts Markdown to PDF using LaTeX, it is amazing support for mathematical equations and the like.
-Most basic tutorials on LaTeX should cover the basics of math-mode (i.e. `$<math stuff>$`).
+Most basic tutorials on LaTeX should cover the basics of math-mode (i.e. `$math stuff$`).
 **Conclusion.** This dummy manuscript and its accompanying files includes everything you need to generate a basic manuscript for submission.
 The rest of this paper will provide a brief overview of Markdown, Pandoc and the various parts that accompany this manuscript to generate the final result.
 I chose a simple approach and targeted generic formatting.
 Much more sophisticated manuscripts can be generated, but it is always a good idea to start small and simple.

 \newpage